-- 7 Exemptions will not be granted based on: - a. an incomplete degree (ie a degree which has not been completed and awarded by the course provider). - b. a degree that does not meet the Bar's minimum standard, unless you have been granted the exercise of discretion (see Part 2B of this Bar Qualification Manual) by us. - c. a degree that has become a stale qualification (see Part 2F of the Bar Qualification Manual), unless you have been granted reactivation by us. - 8 Unless approval is granted by us, a law degree will not be accepted for completion of the academic component of Bar training where you have been granted exemption from one or more of the foundations of legal knowledge subjects by: - a. passing a diploma which contains some of the foundations of legal knowledge subjects; - b. passing law papers in the examinations of professional bodies; - c. passes in the Business Technology Education Council's HND and HNC law papers or foundation degrees which do not have qualifying status; or - d.
+- 7 Exemptions will not be granted based on: - a. an incomplete degree (ie a degree which has not been completed and awarded by the course provider). - b. a degree that does not meet the Bar's minimum standard, unless you have been granted the exercise of discretion (see Part 2B of this Bar Qualification Manual) by us. - c. a degree that has become a stale qualification (see Part 2F of the Bar Qualification Manual), unless you have been granted reactivation by us. - 8 Unless approval is granted by us, a law degree will not be accepted for completion of the academic component of Bar training where you have been granted exemption from one or more of the foundations of legal knowledge subjects by: - $\textbf{a.}\ passing\ a\ diploma\ which\ contains\ some\ of\ the\ foundations\ of\ legal\ knowledge\ subjects;$ - b. passing law papers in the examinations of professional bodies;

+- c. passes in the Business Technology Education Council's HND and HNC law papers or foundation degrees which do not have qualifying status; or - d.
 Accreditation of Prior Experiential Learning (APEL). - 9 Individual foundations of legal knowledge subject exemptions granted by a UK/Republic of Ireland course provider may not be accepted by us.
 You must seek confirmation from us that the qualification on which the exemption is based meets our requirements. - 10 We will not accept Certificates of Exemption issued by the Solicitors Regulation Authority (SRA) for the purpose of qualification as a barrister

-The Joint Statement no longer applies to either profession as the BSB and the SRA are now taking divergent approaches to qualification as barristers and solicitors.
-There is more information about these approaches - and what they mean if you want to become either a barrister or a solicitor - in the Common
+As the BSB and the SRA are taking divergent approaches to qualification as barristers and solicitors, the Joint Statement will cease to apply to either profession in the future.
+There is more information about these changes - and what they mean if you want to become either a barrister or a solicitor - in the Common